konflux-ci/architecture/ADR/0033-opentelemetry-tracing.md

 We are going to enable as much native tracing in Konflux as we can so that we can quickly enable any pre-existing tracing capabilities in the system, and only once that is done shift focus towards more comprehensive instrumentation. (needs more details)

 Tekton already natively supports [OpenTelemetry Distributed Tracing for Tasks and Pipelines](https://github.com/tektoncd/community/blob/main/teps/0124-distributed-tracing-for-tasks-and-pipelines.md), so no upstream changes are required.

+(figure out what other Konflux components also have native OTel tracing support that can be enabled)

 ## Consequences